Chasing Perfection

 “. . ..Continue, do not only practice art, but get at the very heart of it; this it deserves, for only art and science raise men to the level of the gods.
 If, my dear Emilie, you at any time wish to know something, write without hesitation to me.
 The true artist is not proud, he unfortunately sees that art has no limits; he feels darkly how far he is from the goal; and though he may be admired by others, he is sad not to have reached that point to which his better genius only appears as a distant, guiding sun.” -(http://1812now.blogspot.com/2012/07/july-17-1812-beethoven-my-dear-friend.html) Letter to My Dear Good Emilie-My Dear Friend, July 17, 1812.

 It takes a great deal of commitment and dedication to be good at any craft, but if Beethoven himself had doubts, then I guess some level of self-doubt is perhaps healthy.
-Beethoven expressed this view when he told the visiting Johann Friedrich Rochlitz in 1822:
+But creativity as a divine sense of reaching the level of gods might reveal Beethoven's pursuit of perfection in music.
+Beethoven expressed his views further when he told the visiting Johann Friedrich Rochlitz in 1822:

 You will hear nothing of me here … Fidelio?
 They cannot give it, nor do they want to listen to it.
 The symphonies?
 They have no time for them.
 My concertos?
 Everyone grinds out only the stuff he himself has made.
 The solo pieces?
 They went out of fashion long ago, and here fashion is everything.
 At the most, Schuppanzigh occasionally digs up a quartet.[159]

 Today it is hard to imagine Beethoven ever going out of style — his work the most performed of classical compositions and his influence on Western music immeasurable.
-Although this sense of self-doubt and self-criticism seems removed from the masters of craft or industry — I think in considering perfectionism it is important to remember that no one is immune — even those who reached amazing heights of human achievement.
+Although this sense of self-doubt and self-criticism seems removed from the masters of craft or industry — I think in considering perfectionism it is important to remember that even those who reached amazing heights of human achievement, had their moments of doubt and perfectionism.

-When I began the Penny University CoffeeHouse series, it had been awhile since I had written anything new, and I could not find a good excuse as to why.
+When I began the Penny CoffeeHouse series, it had been awhile since I had written anything new, and I could not find a good excuse as to why.
 I think it was driven by fear of failure fueled by perfectionism.
 Fear starts off like a warm blanket, that feels really good, but it ends up leaving us with anything but comfort.
 Perfection is the enemy of creativity.
 Throw it out.
 Do it fast.
 Write.
 Create.
 Dance.
+Doubt less, do more.

 [Write] “anything you damn well want.”-Stephen KingThe problem is when we carry perfection for so long, it begins to control our emotions, our thoughts, our lives.
 In our culture, we want to stay beautiful and young forever-we want to live up to the ideal of a perfection imposed by others.
 But there is no such thing.
 And our imperfections are actually beautiful too, they are what makes us beautiful.
 The opposite of perfection is not imperfection, it is beauty.